-Bass Choir performs in four concerts per year, and district festival.
-In addition to music specifically for lower voices (tenor, baritone, and bass), the Bass Choir, in combination with the Varsity Desert Roses and Jazz Choir, performs as the MHHS Mixed Choir for concerts and festivals.
-This class is also a prerequisite to Jazz Choir.
-Bass Choir rehearses a variety of forms and styles of music including Renaissance, Baroque, Classical, Modern and Contemporary periods of sacred and secular pieces.
+The Bass Choir performs in three to four concerts per year including district festival.
+This course is specifically for lower voices (tenor, baritone, and bass) this class is also a prerequisite to the Varsity Choir.
+Bass Choir rehearses a variety of forms and styles of music including Renaissance, Baroque, Classical, Modern, and Contemporary periods of sacred and secular pieces.
 Introduction to some singing in foreign languages.
 An accompanist is also needed.
-Outside class time is required
+Outside class time is required.

-05115 CONCERT BAND
+\$ 05115 CONCERT BAND

-Prereq. - Marching Band or course equivalent.
+Pre-req. - Marching Band or course equivalent.